 Chris is a heavyweight criminal barrister instructed in some of the most serious, and often high profile criminal cases either as the leading junior or sole advocate.

-Chris is ranked in Chambers and Partners (2017) as a leader in the field of crime at the London Bar.
+Chris is ranked in Chambers and Partners (2017 & 2018 editions) as a leader in the field of crime at the London Bar.
 Chris is the head of the Criminal Team at 5SAH and he is the Senior of the Kent Bar Mess.

 Examples of Chris’s instructions include: murder, organised crime, serious offences against the person and sexual assaults and rapes, including historical allegations.
 Chris also has extensive experience of cases involving large-scale frauds, confiscation and asset forfeiture and regulatory health and safety matters involving allegations of corporate manslaughter.